COURSE

 RAISING TO THE LEVEL OF SCULPTORS

-A number of representatives of systems thinking define infrastructure as a series of networked scapes, or landscapes of transport, to provide the mediators between nature, culture, and the production of the city (Reinhold Martin, 2016).
-In this context, the project focuses on Switzerland, infrastructure, and concrete, and the Sanginatobel Bridge (1929–30) designed by Swiss engineer Robert Mailliart, from its abstract conceptual dimensions to its daily practices and from the capacities of concrete to Mailliart’s famous structural design; Reinhold Martin (2016) allocates a bridge between two preexisting sets of objects and processes, like “nature” and "culture.”.
+A number of systems-thinking scholars define infrastructure as a series of networked scapes, or landscapes of transport, that mediate the relationships between nature, culture, and the production of the city (Reinhold Martin, 2016).
+Within this framework, the project examines Switzerland’s infrastructure and its relationship to concrete, focusing on the Salginatobel Bridge (1929–30), designed by Swiss engineer Robert Maillart.
+It considers the bridge from abstract conceptual dimensions to practical applications, exploring the capacities of concrete and Maillart’s renowned structural design.
+Reinhold Martin (2016) describes the bridge as creating a connection between two previously distinct domains, such as “nature” and “culture.”

 PERFECTED GRAPHICS